The-Academic-Observatory/oaebu-workflows/docs/index.rst

 Book Usage Data Workflows
 =======================

+Our documentation on Read the Docs is no longer updated.
+Please see our latest documentation `here <https://documentation.book-analytics.org>`_

 Documentation about the code/files hosted in the Book Usage Data Worfklows Github repository.
 This includes (technical) documentation on the telescope/analytical workflows that are a part of this repository, license info & contributing guidelines and auto-generated API reference documentation.